5 min read

 Floorboard sanding has gained significant attention in households across the UK in recent times.
 Intrigued by this trend, I’ve delved into the intricacies of this transformative process.

 The charm of wooden floors graces numerous residences throughout the UK.
-Often hidden beneath carpets or other coverings, these floors harbor untapped potential waiting to be uncovered.
+Often hidden beneath carpets or other coverings, these floors harbour untapped potential waiting to be uncovered.

 When carpets are lifted, the typical appearance of a floor is as follows: